Applying for Disposition

-Deferred disposition is a way of having your citation dismissed.
-In order to have your ticket dismissed, you must complete a probationary period in which no additional convictions are received and satisfy all requirements imposed in the deferral.
+Deferred disposition is one way to have a citation dismissed.
+In order to have a ticket dismissed, one must complete a probationary period in which no additional convictions are received and satisfy all requirements imposed in the deferral.

 The following are the standard eligibility requirements:

-Deferred disposition can only be approved after a plea of guilty or no contest is entered with the court.
-This plea can be entered on the deferred disposition affidavit that will be provided to you by the court.
+- Deferred disposition can only be approved after a plea of guilty or no contest is entered with the court.
+This plea can be entered on the Deferred Disposition Affidavit (PDF) that will be provided to you by the court.

-If the citation was issued on, or after, September 1, 2005 for a moving traffic violation, completion of a six hour defensive driving course IS REQUIRED IF YOU ARE UNDER 25 YEARS OF AGE ON THE DATE OF THE OFFENSE.
+- If the citation was issued on, or after, September 1, 2005 for a moving traffic violation, completion of a six-hour defensive driving course is required if under 25 years of age on the date of the offense.

-If the above conditions are not met, the judgment of guilty will become final, and you will have to pay the fine in full.
+- If the above conditions are not met, a judgment of guilty will be entered, and you will have to pay the fine in full.

 The fax number for requesting a Deferred Disposition Affidavit is (972) 721-2383.
 Please note that if you request deferred disposition by fax, the court will not respond back to you by fax.
 Any correspondence or notices sent by the court will be by mail or email.